 What You’ll Come Away With

-Once you've had a chance to review this information and discuss it with your colleagues, the next step in starting the process of planning a workshop is to fill out this questionnaire.
-Our Executive Director Paul Vasile will review it and respond within 2-3 business days.
+Once you've had a chance to review this information, the next step in planning a workshop is to email us.
+Our Executive Director Conie Borchardt will respond within 2-3 business days.